parkour-de/api/readme.md

 Cloud Build, the testing and building of the binary happens within `cloudbuild.yaml`.
 Therefore, the `Dockerfile-cloudbuild` is only responsible for creating the image by copying the binary into it.
 By separating the build and image creation steps in this way, we can optimize the build process and make it visible in the UI.

+## Setting up ArangoDB

+    docker run -p 8529:8529 -e ARANGO_ROOT_PASSWORD=change-me arangodb/arangodb:3.11.3

+## Update Swagger documentation

+    go install github.com/swaggo/swag/cmd/swag@latest
+    swag fmt -g src/cmd/endpoint1/main.go
+    swag init -g src/cmd/endpoint1/main.go
+    npm install @redocly/cli -g
+    redocly build-docs docs/swagger.yaml

+Then, open the file in a browser and click Download to convert the result to OpenAPI 3.0 This allows the file to be imported in tools like Insomnia.
+Some example arrays in the definition files are not correctly formatted and require manual chanages.